CharlesB91/harry-potter-quiz/README.md

 ### Splash Screen

 - This screen is what is displayed to the user when they first enter the quiz.
 The message is displayed as follows "Dear Player, We are pleased to inform you that you have been accepted at Hogwarts School of Witchcraft and Wizardry".
+This is what was contained in the letter harry received to attend Hogwarts.
-- Fade in screen has been used to give the user an exciting initial experience of what is ahead.
+- The Fade in screen effect has been used to give the user an exciting initial experience of what is ahead.

 ![Splash-Screen](https://github.com/CharlesB91/harry-potter-quiz/blob/master/assets/images/readme-img/splash-screen.PNG)

 ### Home Page

-- This area has the background of the famous Hogwarts castle which can be seen on all screen sizes.
+- This area a background image of the famous Hogwarts castle which can be seen on all screen sizes.

 ![Home-Screen-Hogwarts](https://github.com/CharlesB91/harry-potter-quiz/blob/master/assets/images/readme-img/home-screen.PNG)